 Los Angeles Wrongful Death Attorneys

-Being the victim of an unnecessary death myself, I empathize with you.
-And I can say without a doubt that a relative's death caused by the negligent actions or inaction of another person is a bone-chilling experience for any resident of this City.
+Being the victim of an unnecessary death myself, I empathize with you as you and your loved ones grieve.
+And I can say without a doubt that a relative's death caused by the murderous, or negligent actions or inaction of another person is a bone-chilling experience for any resident of this City.

 So Just What is Wrongful Death in a Nutshell?

-One of the saddest types of legal cases we deal with as lawyers are wrongful death.
+One of the saddest types of legal cases we deal with as lawyers is a wrongful death claim.
 In a nutshell, wrongful death happens because of someone else's stupidity or recklessness.
 So the entire family is placed into a sort of double state of despair.
 First, those left behind are now missing someone, and second, the families must deal with a broad spectrum of emotions, knowing that another person wrongfully took their mom, dad, grandparent, or kids before their time.
-(The history of wrongful death is discussed here).
+(The history of wrongful death - discussed here).

 Super Important - Immediately Gathering Winning Evidence.

 So my first goal here is to help you lucidly understand how precarious your financial situation could be right now as you grieve.
 Although acting fast probably goes against your emotional grieving clock, you must!; I can't stress enough how important it is to strike while the iron is hot in a death claim.
 Evidence gathering often makes or breaks a wrongful death case.
 If you have no evidence or not enough proof of fault, you can lose any chance of getting paid for a wrongful death case.